 The Renaissance Press

-Back in California I built a pressroom in the garage of a little house out in the woods at the group’s compound, brought in a Chandler & Price treadle press from the New York School of Printing, curtesy of my father, who was teaching there, and a cooperative custodian.
+Back in California I built a pressroom in the garage of a little house out in the woods at the group’s compound, brought in a Chandler & Price treadle press from the New York School of Printing, courtesy of my father, who was teaching there, and a cooperative custodian.
 We bought typecases, had African granite cut for the composing table tops, acquired all the accoutrements of letterpress printing and started turning out a weekly journal with type flown in from Holland and Arches watercolor paper for stock.

 There was something very satisfying about operating the press.
 I still had the design studio for Godspeed Graphics in a space within a double wide trailer sitting in a leafy glen of oaks and manzanitas elsewhere on the property.
 The rest of the day was spent in the pressroom, where the smells of ink, paper, and press wash—solvent used for cleaning the presses, the rollers and the printing forms—lent an intoxicating aura to the whole scene.